Daddy Day Camp: Plot

 On the day of the Camp Olympiad, the campers discover that Buck has left, leaving them demoralized.
-Determined to restore their confidence, Charlie sets out to find Buck, reconciles with him, and convinces him to return.
+Determined to restore their confidence, Charlie sets out to find Buck, reconciles with him at the train station, and convinces him to return.
 Upon their arrival, the Driftwood campers report that they learned Camp Canola has been cheating in the competition—something that may have also occurred during the 1977 Olympiad, which Lance had won.
 Buck devises a plan to outsmart Canola in the remaining events, and Driftwood advances through the finals.
 During the baton relay, Mullet Head is set to climb the obstacle wall while Max runs the sprint against Bobby J. However, after Mullet Head injures his ankle in an earlier race, Charlie allows Ben to take his place, trusting his instincts as a climber.
 Although Ben initially falls, his friends encourage him to keep going.
-Becca soon discovers that Lance had greased the wall to sabotage Driftwood—revealing he had been cheating for years.
-Using a nearby tree to reach the top, Ben rings the bell just in time, securing Driftwood’s victory and earning his father’s pride.
+Becca soon discovers that Lance had greased the wall to sabotage Driftwood—revealing that he had been cheating for years.
+Using a nearby tree to reach the top, Ben rings the bell just in time, securing Driftwood's victory and earning Charlie's pride.

-After the competition, Lance berates his son Bobby J for losing the Olympiad.
-Insulted and tired of his father’s mistreatment, Bobby J stands up to him, kicking Lance and causing him to stumble backward into the obstacle wall’s supports.
-The wall collapses onto a trophy display, destroying all of Camp Canola’s past awards.
+After the competition, Lance berates Bobby J for losing the Olympiad.
+Insulted and tired of his father's abuse and mistreatment, Bobby J stands up to Lance by kicking his legs, causing him to stumble backward into the obstacle wall's supports.
+The wall collapses onto a trophy display, destroying all of Camp Canola's past awards.
 Lance breaks down in tears as the Driftwood campers celebrate their victory.
-With Driftwood’s success, many of the parents who had withdrawn their children, and those who originally sent them to Canola decide that Driftwood provides a better example for their kids and ask to re-enroll them, saving the camp from foreclosure.
-The current Driftwood campers then proudly claim their championship trophy.
+Many of the parents including the staff who had withdrawn their kids and those who originally sent them to Canola decide to tell Charlie that Driftwood provides a better example for their kids and ask him to re-enroll them as soon as possible and giving them employment, saving the camp from foreclosure.
+By the end of the film, Driftwood then proudly claims their championship trophy.